Ivor/record_list/README.md

   = retrieved_record_list = MyApp.MyRecordList.retrieve(params)
 ```

 In the example above the implementation is in the module implementing `RecordList`.
-To allow defining multilpe steps in the same module the step `atom` is passed as the second argument.
+To allow defining multiple steps in the same module the step `atom` is passed as the second argument.
-By passing in a different module you can share implemenation of a step between different record lists.
+By passing in a different module you can share implemenation of a step between different RecordLists.

 If you are using RecordList with Ecto, add [RecordListEcto](https://hexdocs.pm/record_list_ecto) to your depedencies.
 Then pass the steps in that library as implementations when defining your record list.